Part I – Smart Investment Strategy: Start Lean, Test, Tweak, Grow

 One shade to avoid?
 Magnolia it tends to feel dated and flat.

-• Dark and moody: Deep blacks and charcoals create immersive, high-energy feel for spin and HIIT studios
+- Dark and moody: Deep blacks and charcoals create an immersive, high-energy feel for spin and HIIT studios.
+Modern gym styles are often packed with neon lighting.

-• Natural and calming: Off-whites, warm neutrals, and wood finishes for yoga, Pilates, and recovery spaces
+- Natural and calming: Off-whites, warm neutrals and wood finishes suit yoga, Pilates and recovery spaces.
+These are also very much on trend for premium, high-end environments.

 Choose Lighting That Complements Your Palette

-• Bright, cool light energizes cardio and functional training
+- Bright, cool light energizes, mainly found in cardio and functional training

-• Warmer, dimmer light helps members relax in recovery zones
+- Warmer, dimmer light helps members relax in recovery zones and in studios where that mood is needed at certain points of the workout

 Traditional bumper plates follow the International Weightlifting Federation colour code (red, blue, yellow, green).
 While helpful in competition, these bright colours can clash with sophisticated designs and intimidate newcomers.